 python3 rmake.py -dc

-Build library dependencies, client dependencies, library, and client in your local directory.
-The -d flag only needs to be used once.
-For subsequent invocations of rmake.py it is not necessary to rebuild the dependencies.
+Build the library dependencies, client dependencies, library, and client in your local directory.
+The -d flag only has to be used once.
+For subsequent invocations of rmake.py, it is not necessary to rebuild the dependencies.

 python3 rmake.py -c

-Build library and client in your local directory.
+Build the library and client in your local directory.
 It is assumed the dependencies have been built.

 python3 rmake.py -idc

-Build library dependencies, client dependencies, library, client, then build and install the hipBLAS package.
-You will be prompted for sudo access.
-It is expected that if you want to install for all users you use the -i flag.
-If you want to keep hipBLAS in your local directory, you do not need the -i flag.
+Build the library dependencies, client dependencies, library, and client, then build and install the hipBLAS package.
+You will be prompted for administrator access.
+To install hipBLAS for all users, use the -i flag.
+To restrict hipBLAS to your local directory, do not use the -i flag.

 python3 rmake.py -ic

-Build and install hipBLAS package, and build the client.
-You will be prompted for sudo access.
-This will install for all users.
-If you want to keep hipBLAS in your local directory, you do not need the -i flag.
+Build and install the hipBLAS package and build the client.
+You will be prompted for administrator access.
+This installs it for all users.
+To restrict hipBLAS to your local directory, do not use the -i flag.

-Use rmake.py with -d option to install dependencies required to build the library.
-This will not install the hipblas-common, rocBLAS, rocSOLVER, rocSPARSE, and rocPRIM dependencies.
-When building hipBLAS it is important to note version dependencies of other libraries.
-The hipblas-common, rocBLAS and rocSOLVER versions needed for an AMD backend build are listed in the top level CMakeLists.txt file. rocSPARSE and rocPRIM are currently dependencies of rocSOLVER.
-To build these libraries from source, please visit the rocBLAS Documentation, rocSOLVER Documentation, rocSPARSE Documentation, and rocPRIM Documentation.
+Use rmake.py with the -d option to install the dependencies required to build the library.
+This does not install the hipblas-common, rocBLAS, rocSOLVER, rocSPARSE, and rocPRIM dependencies.
+When building hipBLAS, it is important to take note of the version dependencies for other libraries.
+The hipblas-common, rocBLAS, and rocSOLVER versions required to build for an AMD backend are listed in the top-level CMakeLists.txt file. rocSPARSE and rocPRIM are currently dependencies of rocSOLVER.
+To build these libraries from source, see the rocBLAS, rocSOLVER, rocSPARSE, and rocPRIM documentation..

-CMake has a minimum version requirement which is currently 3.16.8.
-See --cmake_install flag in rmake.py to upgrade automatically.
+The minimum version of CMake is currently 3.16.8.
+See the --cmake_install flag in rmake.py to upgrade automatically.

-For the test and benchmark clients’ host reference functions you must manually download and install AMD’s ILP64 version of the AOCL libraries, version 4.2, from https://www.amd.com/en/developer/aocl.html.
-If you download and run the full Windows AOCL installer into the default location (C:\Program Files\AMD\AOCL-Windows\) then the AOCL reference BLAS (amd-blis) should be found by the clients’ CMakeLists.txt.
+To use the test and benchmark clients’ host reference functions, you must manually download and install AMD’s ILP64 version of the AOCL libraries version 4.2.
+If you download and run the full Windows AOCL installer to the default location (C:\Program Files\AMD\AOCL-Windows\), then the AOCL reference BLAS (amd-blis) should be found by the clients’ CMakeLists.txt file.

-Note, if you only use the rmake.py -d dependency script and change the default CMake option LINK_BLIS=ON, you may experience hipblas-test stress test failures due to 32-bit integer overflow on the host unless you exclude the stress tests via command line argument --gtest_filter=-*stress*.
+If you only use the rmake.py -d dependency script and change the default CMake option LINK_BLIS=ON, you might experience hipblas-test stress test failures due to a 32-bit integer overflow on the host.
+To resolve this issue, exclude the stress tests using the command line argument --gtest_filter=-*stress*.